gruntwork-io/docs/docs/iac/usage/composing-your-own-service.md

 ```bash
 terraform apply
 ```

+You should see `Apply complete!
+Resources: 11 added, 0 changed, 0 destroyed.` when the `apply` has completed successfully.

-### Curl the endpoint
+## Curl the endpoint

 Finally, curl the endpoint to confirm the AWS API Gateway and Lambda function were created successfully.
+Use `terraform output` to get the URL for the API that was provisioned, then curl the endpoint.

 ```bash
 export API_ENDPOINT=$(terraform output -raw api_endpoint)